sukhbinder/OctalDumpWindows/readme.md

-#OD - Octul Dump for Windows
+#OD - Octal Dump for Windows

-This is a small script to mimic the fucntionality of [OD](www.thegeekstuff.com/2012/08/od-command/)  (octal dump command in Linux) in windows.
+This is a small script to mimic the funtionality of [OD](www.thegeekstuff.com/2012/08/od-command/)  (octal dump command in Linux) in windows.

 For a full story [click here] (www.sukhbinder.wordpress.com)